 Let's face it.
 Do we use different passwords for all our online services?
 Or are we aware that using the same passwords for different services – or being misled by social engineering attacks – can lead to a snowball effect?

 For example, a hacker could try to access one of your online accounts using a password list from another fraud case.
 Let's assume his attack is successful - if you have now used the same password for several services, the hacker could also access other accounts with the stolen credentials.
-Is this realistic?
+Do you think this is realistic?
 Unfortunately, yes.

 Find out how this type of authentication works and what advantages it offers in this white paper.